 To develop the staff recommendations for which two or three of the housing options to potentially implement, staff reviewed how the options relate to the Comprehensive Plan text, goals, policies, and maps.
-Staff finds that the recommendations as proposed will implement and are consistent with the adopted Comprehensive Plan.
+Staff proposed recommendations to implement the options and be consistent with the adopted Comprehensive Plan.
 Staff also reviewed the Development Regulations (primarily Title 17 - Subdivisions, and Title 18 - Unified Development Code) to consider how future development would be reviewed and how the various code sections would be applied to development under proposed code changes.